The Desert Forges: The Forges Room

 The team that progresses from the challenges in the Palace then gets the chance to forge their own gold in the Forges Room.
 Accompanied by one of the hosts, they have four minutes from the time they enter the mine tunnels to perform a series of tasks to win the gold.

 First, they have to move a mine cart down a rail track to the other end of the tunnel.
 During this, they have to complete a task to remove an obstruction blocking the cart.
 This may involve completing an electrical circuit in a glass case or connecting a series of cogs together to raise a gate blocking the cart.

 If none of the forges were lit during the second section, the team must retrieve a key from the mine cart, full of rocks, to unlock a cage and ring a bell, which causes the smallest forge to be lit.

 There, after donning protective clothing, the team enters the Forges Room itself.
 There, the fifth number in the sequence from earlier on is given to the Forgemaster.
 If it is correct, the crucible for the molten gold is automatically released, but if not, the team must release it manually, using up about 30 seconds of time.

 Assisted by forge workers, and with the four-minute clock still ticking, the team pours the gold from the largest lit forge into the crucible and then pours the gold from there into moulds.
 The team wins a fixed cash amount based on each ingot; half-filled moulds do not count.

 International versions

-The format was also sold to broadcasters in Belgium (VT4), Denmark (TV3) and Jordan.
+The format was also sold to broadcasters in Belgium (VT4) and Jordan.
 An Arabic children's game show was filmed using the same set and broadcast around 2011, on Jeem TV.
+The American, Australian and British versions of SAS: Who Dares Wins were also filmed here in 2022 and October 2021 respectively.